practicingruby/practicing-ruby-paid/posts/v5/007-dependencies-notifications-and-adjustments.md

 end
 ```

-Did you figure it out?
+Did you figure out how it works?
 Let's walk through the process step by step now to
 confirm:

 1. The `tick` method walks over each incoming message currently queued up by the
-`mailer` object (i.e. the request)
+`mailer` object (i.e. the `request`)

-2. A placeholder `response` message is constructed, addressed to the sender of
+2. A `response` message is constructed, addressed to the sender of
-the request.
+the `request`.

 3. The `process_request` method is called, which iterates over a
 collection, executing the `call` method on each element and passing along
 several dependencies that can be used to finish building a meaningful
-response message.
+`response` message.

 4. Once `process_request` completes successfully, the response is delivered.
-the `request`, `response`, `settings`, and `logger` objects.

 Because `Newman::Server` has a notification-based relationship with its
 `apps` collection, it does not know or care about the structure of those
 objects.
 In fact, the contract is so simple that a trivial `Proc` object
-can serve as a fully functioning callback:
+can serve as a fully functioning Newman application:

 ```ruby
 Greeter = ->(params) { |params| params[:response].subject = "Hello World!" }